What is an astigmatism?

 The relaxing incisions made with the slit knife are usually undertaken in the surgical theatre during other operations like cataract surgery.

 The results are good but the patient must be informed of the amount of astigmatism they have and the amount we expect to correct.

-They are not techniques with 100% precision and normally a result of 50% of correction and 70% of the patient's refractive error is obtained, which largely improves the eyesight without correction and on many occasions allows the patients to wear suitable glasses or tolerate contact lenses better.
+They are not techniques with 100% precision.
+Normally, a result of 50% of correction and 70% of the patient's refractive error is obtained, which largely improves the eyesight without correction and on many occasions allows the patients to wear suitable glasses or tolerate contact lenses better.